 Now though, burnout has a new definition.
 We live in an era when measuring up and being a high achiever are vital for happiness.
 At the stage of burnout, the symptoms will be undeniable and have an intense grip on all facets of your health and life.

-The symptoms, which are not widely talked about enough, lead to serious conditions after a period of 2 weeks.
+The symptoms of burnout can lead to serious conditions after a period of 2 weeks.
 By the 2-week mark, the symptoms are chronic:

 - Hair loss or thinning